oliakaoil/inside-report/README.md

 ## Background service

-The python web spider service pulls news filings from the [SEC Fast Edgar Archive]|https://archive.fast-edgar.com, normailizes the data, and then stores filings in MongoDB Atlas.
-To install and run this application:
+The python web spider service pulls public filings from the [SEC Fast Edgar Archive](https://archive.fast-edgar.com), normailizes, and then stores them as individual documents in MongoDB Atlas.
+To install and run the service:

 ```
 $ cd ./spider